Over 70,000 jobs up for grabs at mega employment fair launched by TN CM | Education

 On the occasion, Stalin also launched a television programme in the government-run Kalvi TV that would offer training to candidates interested in taking up competitive examinations, the release said.

-Minister for Micro, Small and Medium Enterprises T M Anbarasan, Minister for labour welfare and skill development department C V Ganesan, and a host of senior government officials took part in the inaugural, the release added.
+Minister for Micro, Small and Medium Enterprises T M Anbarasan, and a host of senior government officials took part in the inaugural function, the release added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)